Course Name: Triggs Memorial Golf Course

 Red 72 5320 71.3 124

 Hole Descriptions: Most great New England golf courses are private, but golfers in Hartford, Boston, and Providence are fortunate to have classic designs as their municipal courses.
 Devereaux Emmett’s Keney Park Golf Course in Hartford was recently renovated and result is fantastic.
-In Boston, both George Wright and William F. Devine are Ross designs, and in Providence, you have Triggs.
+In Boston, both George Wright and William J. Devine are excellent Ross designs, and in Providence, you have Triggs.
 These courses share some common features – small greens, strategic bunkering, and an elegant minimalism that highlights the thought that went into the architecture.
 While none of them display impeccable conditioning or private amenities, they commendably provide an excellent opportunity for golfers of all ability and income level to enjoy some of the same features as U.S. Open courses.

 Much akin to Ross’s nearby gem Wannamoisett, Triggs begins with a difficult stretch of long par fours.
 The opening hole is a 379 yard straightaway par 4 with OB down the left and bunkers that straddle the fairway at about 200 yards.
 This circular green is quite large, but a bunker to the left and fescue on the right makes for a difficult up-and-down.
 A bunker 60 yards short right of the green serves more as a visual illusion than true hazard.